-9.4.1 The Oll Library
+9.4.1 The OII Library

 This subject-specific library houses many volumes on the social aspects of information and communication technologies.
 The library also holds current subscriptions to several journals not found elsewhere in Oxford.
-Suggestions of titles for the library are welcome and should be sent to the dphil@oii.ox.ac.uk.
+Suggestions of titles for the library are welcome and should be sent to library@oii.ox.ac.uk.